 - LaVern Phillips Appointed Director.
 Mr. Phillips has served as appointed director on the board since February 1996.
-For the past twenty-four years he has been employed by Woodward Industrial Foundation, an economic development business, and serves on the Health Services Foundation, an assisted living provider.
+For the past twenty-four years he has been employed by Woodward Industrial Foundation, an economic development business, serves on the Health Services Foundation, an assisted living provider, and serves on the TRUST (Transportation Revenue Used Strictly for Transportation) Board, an infrastructure board.
 His term expires in 2015. - Steve Semmel Director.
 Mr. Semmel was elected to the board in May 2003.
-For the past five years he has been involved in the following agricultural enterprises: wheat and hay production, improved grasses, cow/calf, stocker and feedlot cattle.
+For the past five years he has been involved in the following agricultural enterprises: wheat and hay production, improved grasses, cow/calf and stocker cattle.
 He is a partner with his son in S & S Farm & Ranch, a cattle and wheat business; a partner in the Woodward NAPA, an auto parts store; and OK Rental Equipment, an oilfield equipment rental business.
-Mr. Semmel is treasurer for the Woodward Elks Rodeo.
-His term expires in 2015.
+Mr. Semmel serves on the Woodward Elks Rodeo Committee and is their treasurer.
+His term expires in 2015. - Ken Gore Director.
+Mr. Gore has been a member of the board since November 1997.
+For the past five years he has been involved in the following agricultural enterprises: wheat, hay production, cow/calf, stockers and taking cattle in on a gain basis.
+His term expired in 2013.